UiPath/ProcessMining-pm-utils/README.md

 `{{ pm_utils.to_boolean('[expression]') }}`

 #### to_date ([source](macros/multiple_databases/to_date.sql))
 This macro converts a field to a date field.
+The expression can be in a date or a datetime format.

 Usage:
 `{{ pm_utils.to_date('[expression]') }}`